-It seems like the general consensus around last weekend’s episode of Saturday Night Live was a bit of a bust, with much of the criticism surrounding Jim Carrey’s… less than stellar impression of Vice President Joe Biden (because I guess we’ve all just accepted that Lorne Michaels will not let go of Alec Baldwin’s lackluster impression of Donald Trump now that criticism has died down).
-But I can’t help but notice many of the criticisms just assumed as a matter of consensus that such a poor impersonation of the possible next President of the United States is something that’s worth discussing or has any cultural impact whatsoever these days.
+It seems like the general consensus around last weekend’s episode of Saturday Night Live was a bit of a bust, with much of the criticism surrounding Jim Carrey’s… less than stellar impression of Vice President Joe Biden (because I guess we’ve all just accepted that Lorne Michaels will not let go of Alec Baldwin’s equally-lackluster impression of Donald Trump now that criticism toward him has died down).
+But I can’t help but notice much of the negative feedback just assumed as a matter of consensus that such a poor impersonation of the possible next President of the United States is something that’s worth discussing or has any cultural impact whatsoever these days.

 “Oh, come on, Robert, of course this doesn’t matter in the grand scheme of things!”
 Here’s the thing, though – in the entertainment industry alone, the show used to be a pretty big deal.
 SNL has been for years not just a popular sketch comedy show, but a cultural institution and a wellspring of some of the biggest comedy icons of all time.
-Over the course of shows history, an improv performer or a stand-up becoming a regular cast member was akin to a student athlete making it into the NFL or a fighter pilot being invited to join the Blue Angels.
-It was the opportunity of a lifetime, and the signal that you were on the verge of major stardom and this was the one opportunity to prove your worth.
+Over the course of show’s history, an improv performer or a stand-up becoming a regular cast member was akin to a student-athlete making it into the NFL or a fighter pilot being invited to join the Blue Angels.
+It was the opportunity of a lifetime and a signal that you were on the verge of major stardom.
+This was the one opportunity to prove your worth.

 But it seems in the last few years like those influences have waned considerably.
 Some former cast members have gone on to successful solo careers in the last decade – most notably Academy Award-nominee Kristin Wiig – but the rate at which they’ve discovered and launched the careers of comedy giants is nowhere near what it was in the 80s, 90s, and even the aughts.
 But just as many stars in recent years have come from other comedy shows with as much, or even more, cultural bonafides, like The Daily Show and The Office.

-That might be why the show keeps tapping into old, established stars like Alec Baldwin and Jim Carrey to portray the two major party nominees for President, both of whom compare very unfavorably to the impressions of actual improv veterans who used to play them — Darrell Hammond and Jason Sudeikis.
+That might be why the show keeps tapping into old, established stars like Baldwin and Carrey to portray the two major party nominees for President, both of whom compare very unfavorably to the impressions of Darrell Hammond and Jason Sudeikis; actual improv veterans who used to play them.
 I can’t help but wonder if Lorne Michaels’ decision to cast them stems from a weird inferiority complex in the face of cultural shifts.
 It’s as if he doesn’t have faith in his regulars to deliver the kinds of impressions people will actually talk about, so his desperation dictates tried-and-true old stars.
-Which in and of itself is disheartening, as writer Daniel Kibblesmith noted last month.
+Which in and of itself is disheartening, as writer Daniel Kibblesmith noted last month: